 When I tell people I travel alone they sometimes say – I could never do that.

 I think those people would be greatly surprised at just what they are capable of.
 I probably thought the same thing at some point myself.

 Most likely what these people mean is – I don’t want to do that – which is fine.
-Travelling alone might not appeal to everyone and I respect that.
+Traveling alone might not appeal to everyone and I respect that.
 My point is you never know until you give it a try.

 Related post – 6 Excuses People Use For Not Traveling Alone

-Independence on the road, translates to having more confidence and independence when you get back home.
+Independence on the road translates to having more confidence and independence when you get back home.